comychitz/intro_to_programming/README.md

 languages have been developed to exploit new methods and paradigms of programming.

 So what is programming?
-There is much, much more to cover, but in simple terms programming is the act of writing a set of instructions (aka programs) for a computer to execute.
+Progamming is simply the act of writing a set of instructions for a computer to execute in an effort to perform a task or solve a problem.

 ## an example program
 Let's dive in and start writing a simple program.
 For the purposes of this